 For many, latex can provide a sense of empowerment.
 Many associate their latex fetishism with superheroes or the like and remark that it makes them feel stronger.
 This could be because of the youthful and perfect smoothness of the rubber, or because it offers protection.

-For myself, wearing latex clothing brings me so much confidence that I lack without.
-I just look better and feel better when wearing rubber, and it shows with in photos.
+For me, wearing latex clothing gives me so much confidence that I lack without it.
+I look better and feel better when wearing rubber, and it shows in photos.
 I’m not alone in this feeling.

 “I love rubber for countless reasons: it’s tightness, it’s sleekness, it’s shine,” Dalton.Noir told Rubberium.
 “Even the smell and dare I say taste are hypnotic.
 But most of all, I love rubber as when I wear it, I feel confident in my appearance and in those instances wearing it, I think, ‘I don’t look half bad!’”